anastasop/ostap/README.md

 ## Installation

-Ostap is a python applications.
+Ostap is a python application.
 It has very few dependencies, namely [stockfish](https://stockfishchess.org), [python-chess](https://python-chess.readthedocs.io/en/latest/) and [Jinja](https://jinja.palletsprojects.com/en/3.1.x/).
 You must have a stockfish executable in your PATH, see the site for instructions.
 The others are installed by pip.
 It needs python >= 3.9.
 Tested on FreeBSD 14 and Debian 12 with custom stockfish builds.